dalgibbard/firehol-to-routeros/README.md

 * Copy the created ```firehol.rsc``` file to a webserver etc.

 ## Setup RouterOS
-Then setup RouterOS as follows:
+Then setup RouterOS as follows (be sure to change naming if you're using this for something other than Firehol :) ):

 ```text
 # Create A Downloader Script